 Wix, a drag and drop template website builder, is a great option for those looking to get the most features and tools.
 It’s a one-stop shop, meaning there are no third-party web servers involved.
 You’ll build and house your site completely on Wix.
-The most enticing part about Wix is there’s a free option, which is good for people who want to test out building their website before paying a dime.
+The most enticing part about Wix is there’s a free option, which is good for people who want to test out building their website before paying starting a plan.
 It has over 500 designer quality templates in 70 different categories.
-Many small businesses choose to use Wix, because it’s set up in a way that it functions well for people to do all the work themselves.
+Many small businesses choose to use Wix, because it functions well for people to do the work themselves.
 Wix is ideal for the first-time website builder who wants something simple and easy to use.
-If you’re still not convinced that you can build a website by yourself, Wix offers help buttons on every element and page, which saves you from searching through their comprehensive Help Center.
+Building a website for the first time?
+Wix offers help buttons on every element and page, which saves you from searching through their comprehensive Help Center.

 The proof of Wix’s success is in the numbers.
-With over a hundred million registered users and almost three million paying customers, we can tell Wix is doing well by keeping their customers happy with the service.
+With over a hundred million registered users and almost three million paying customers, we can tell Wix is doing well by keeping their customers happy.

 - Free option is available for as long as you want

 - Allows you to customize the way your site looks on mobile

 - Comprehensive support for users, including help buttons on every element and page, email and phone support, and an extensive online Help Center

 - Tools and designs are constantly updated to keep up with the latest trends

 - If you decide you don’t like the template you’re using, there is no export feature to move all your content over, meaning you’d have to start from scratch